PRIORITY BILLS:Unable to load updates

 Key Facts

-• Number of People Affected: Millions of people living near active volcanoes in the U.S. could benefit from improved early warnings.
+• Number of People Affected: Approximately 11 million people live near active volcanoes in the U.S.

 Arguments in Support